New Zealand cricket team in Pakistan in 1955–56

-The New Zealand national cricket team toured Pakistan in October to November 1955 and played a three-match Test series against the Pakistan national cricket team.
+The New Zealand national cricket team toured Pakistan in October and November 1955 and played a three-match Test series against the Pakistan national cricket team.
 It was the first Test series between the two teams.
 Pakistan won the Test series 2–0.
 New Zealand were captained by Harry Cave and Pakistan by Abdul Hafeez Kardar.

 After the Test series, the team went on to India, where they played a five-Test series.